mavera12/EHR/Getting-Started.md

 #### FHIR

-Synthea currently supports exporting patients as Fast Healthcare Interoperability Resources (FHIR), version 1.8.0.
+Synthea<sup>TM</sup> currently supports exporting patients as Fast Healthcare Interoperability Resources (FHIR), version 1.8.0.
 FHIR is a standard created by HL7 for exchanging healthcare information electronically.
 The philosophy behind FHIR is to build a base set of resources that, either by themselves or when combined, satisfy the majority of common use cases.
 For more information on FHIR, see [http://hl7.org/fhir/2017Jan/index.html](http://hl7.org/fhir/2017Jan/index.html) While FHIR supports both XML and JSON, Synthea exports FHIR as JSON only.
 Synthea uses the [fhir_models](https://github.com/fhir-crucible/fhir_models) library to export FHIR.

 #### C-CDA

-Synthea uses the [health-data-standards](https://github.com/projectcypress/health-data-standards) library to export patients as Consolidated Clinical Document Architecture (C-CDA) format.
+Synthea<sup>TM</sup> uses the [health-data-standards](https://github.com/projectcypress/health-data-standards) library to export patients as Consolidated Clinical Document Architecture (C-CDA) format.
 C-CDA is an XML-based standard defined by HL7, that uses templates from a standard library to represent clinical concepts.
 For more information on C-CDA,  see [http://www.hl7.org/implement/standards/product_brief.cfm?product_id=258](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=258).

 #### HTML
-Synthea uses the [health-data-standards](https://github.com/projectcypress/health-data-standards) library to export patients in a human-readable HTML format.
+Synthea<sup>TM</sup> uses the [health-data-standards](https://github.com/projectcypress/health-data-standards) library to export patients in a human-readable HTML format.

 **Sample:**
 ![html_sample](https://cloud.githubusercontent.com/assets/13512036/24475242/430c4ecc-149d-11e7-96bc-9280fee0989a.JPG)

 #### Text
-For quick, human-readable patient records, Synthea includes a text-based exporter.
+For quick, human-readable patient records, Synthea<sup>TM</sup> includes a text-based exporter.
 This format does not adhere to any standards but is clear and easy for a person to read and understand.

 **Sample:**